 Scheduling can always be a challenge for a family.
 Depending on how your child feels during and after session you may want to consider when they train.
-Many adults and children feel relaxed or even sleepy during a session so before bedtime could be a great moment.
-And if you child falls asleep no problem, simply unhook them and remove the extra remaining paste on the scalp and ear in the morning.
+Many adults and children feel relaxed or even sleepy during a session so before bedtime could be the best time.
+If your child falls asleep no problem, simply unhook them and remove the extra remaining paste on the scalp and ear in the morning.
 It's great to check in with your child about when they want to train (before school, after school, before bed, on the weekends) but remember you're the boss so in the end what works for you as the parent is going to work best for the child.

 4. Eat brain foods

 Most of the brain consists of fat.
 Did you know that 60 percent of your brain is made up of DHA – an omega-3 fat that you get from algae and fish?
 Salmon, eggs, rich in omega-3s, probiotics, and seaweed snacks are great for the brain!
 Your brain is the fattest organ in your body.
 That being the case, it should come as no surprise that our brains need fat to work correctly.
 For more ideas about what foods to eat and to avoid check out this other blog post what foods you should avoid to keep your brain healthy.